dustinpfister/blog_posts/_posts/linux-grep.md

 layout: post
 categories: linux
 id: 705
-updated: 2021-02-15 16:53:36
+updated: 2021-03-10 15:34:32
-version: 1.13
+version: 1.14
 ---

-In a Linux environment there is the [Linux grep](https://man7.org/linux/man-pages/man1/grep.1.html) command that is useful for finding text in a file, or a bunch of files in a directory.
+In a Linux environment there is the [Linux grep](https://man7.org/linux/man-pages/man1/grep.1.html) command that is useful for finding text in a file, or a bunch of files in a directory when it comes to using it recursively.
+The grep command should not be confused with the find command, which is somewhat simular actually only the find command is used to look for patterns in file names, while the grep command is used to look for patterns in the content of files, or some piped in standard input.

 I have been starting to write a few posts on various commands that often are part of Linux, or can be easily added to Linux, and grep is certainly one such command that I should write a quick post on because I am sure it will come in handy now and then with what I often work on when it comes to lengthly collections of text files.

 <!-- more -->